Brian Higgins: Health care

-Higgins voted for the Patient Protection and Affordable Care Act, also known as "ObamaCare".
+Higgins voted for the Affordable Care Act, also known as "ObamaCare".
 In June 2012, Higgins said he believed that health care providers will have to embrace "Accountable Care Organizations, comparative effectiveness research — which studies various treatments to determine what works best — and other changes".
 He believed that this should have been done decades ago.

 On his congressional website, Higgins has stated that "there is no question that [the Patient Protection and Affordable Care Act] was needed".
 He added that it is a beginning of health care reform in the United States.

 Higgins strongly believes in a national health care program, with a "public option", whereby the government provides health insurance that would compete with other businesses' plans.
 A letter Higgins signed from a group of representatives to Senator Harry Reid, then the Senate Majority Leader, stated: "As the Senate continues to work on health reform legislation, we strongly urge you to consider including a public option."
 The American Public Health Association gave Higgins a perfect rating of 100% in 2009.